 Not only does this spice have amazing healing properties, but it’s also a great beauty product.
-Turns out Indian brides have long used turmeric as a head-to-toe body scrub and face mask to brighten skin before their weddings.
+It turns out Indian brides have long used turmeric as a head-to-toe body scrub and face mask to brighten skin before their weddings.

 What is turmeric?

-Though turmeric is found in many southeast Asian dishes, naturopathic physician Dr. Trevor Gates says it’s actually a long-standing South Indian spice that’s been trusted for a multitude of uses.
-Not only is it a flavoring and coloring agent, but he also says it’s a medicinal and beautifying herb.
-In fact, he notes it has been scientifically proven as an anti-inflammatory that soothes redness and itchiness.
+Though turmeric is found in many Southeast Asian dishes, naturopathic physician Dr. Trevor Gates says it’s actually a long-standing South Indian spice that’s been trusted for a multitude of uses.
+Not only is it a flavoring and coloring agent, but she says it’s also a medicinal and beautifying herb.
+In fact, she notes it has been scientifically proven as an anti-inflammatory that soothes redness and itchiness [source].

-“Turmeric manages microorganism growth on the skin, helping ward off acne-causing acne bacteria and prevents other infections from spreading,” Dr. Gates explains.
+“Turmeric manages microorganism growth on the skin, helping ward off acne-causing acne bacteria, and it prevents other infections from spreading,” Dr. Gates explains [source].
 “It also contains powerful antioxidant properties, balances sebum secretion, and helps clean out pores.”

 Turmeric beauty benefits

-- Turmeric is high in antioxidants that slow down cell damage.
+- Turmeric is high in antioxidants that slow down cell damage [source].

-- It’s widely used as a skin exfoliant and improves skin’s texture.
+- It’s widely used as a skin exfoliant and improves the texture of skin [source].

-- It helps with inflammatory skin conditions, such as acne, dry skin, psoriasis and eczema.
+- It helps with inflammatory skin conditions, such as acne, dry skin, psoriasis, and eczema [source].

-- It helps reduce pigmentation and even out the skin tone.
+- It helps reduce pigmentation and even out the skin tone [source].

-- It is also said to diminish wrinkles.
+- It is also said to diminish wrinkles [source].

 8 DIY Turmeric Masks